Alternative Lifestyles @ AltFet.com

-The term Alternative Lifestyle is basically a blanket term that’s applied to practices that are different from what mainstream society considers the norm.
+The term Alternative Lifestyles is basically a blanket term that’s applied to practices that are different from what mainstream society considers the norm.
 It covers anything from spiritual practices to sexual kinks and fetishes.
 There are a lot of misconceptions and even fears about ways of living that are different.
 Mostly these are caused by a lack of information.
 We’re going to change that.

 We have been busy creating a library of first hand information about alternative lifestyles, BDSM, kinks and fetishes.
 Please look through the site to learn more.
 A great starting point might be our kinks where you can read descriptions of kinks and fetishes as told by our very own kinksters.
 While you’re at it, how about writing a description for us to share your kinky side with the world, in the interest of education.
 If BDSM erotica or kink stories are your thing we think you’ll enjoy our kinky bedtime stories by Mistress Morrigan.